to the United States

 I already have an employment-based visa.
 May I change my workplace?
 Will it affect the further immigration process?

 It depends on the type of visa you have and other circumstances of your stay in the United States.
 Some visa categories have restrictions that don’t permit changing an employer or visa purpose during your visit.
 Others do.
 It is always best to seek the advice of a qualified Immigration Attorney.

-ACS Law Offices, Inc. has many years of successful experience in immigration services, including employment-based immigration.
-Our attorneys in San Francisco, San Diego, Sacramento will provide consultation at every stage of the process of immigration to the United States.
+ACS Inc. has many years of successful experience in immigration services, including employment-based immigration.
+Attorneys in San Francisco, San Diego, Sacramento will provide consultation at every stage of the process of immigration to the United States.
 They are highly-qualified attest to an employer's sustainability as well as all other aspects of the process.